vapor-community/PassKit/README.md

 .package(url: "https://github.com/vapor-community/PassKit.git", from: "0.4.0")
 ```

+> Note: This package is made for Vapor 4.

+## 🎟️ Wallet Passes

-and add it to your target's dependencies:
+Add the `Passes` product to your target's dependencies:

 ```swift
 .product(name: "Passes", package: "PassKit")
 ```

-> Note: This package is made for Vapor 4.

-## Usage

 ### Implement your pass data model